kzor-el/Confluence-center-content-within-table/README.md

 Refer to Confluence Support on steps to add the HTML Macro https://confluence.atlassian.com/conf59/html-macro-792499123.html

-Once the HTML macro has been added use the code in the HTML file.
+Once the HTML macro has been added use the code in the https://github.com/kzor-el/Confluence-center-within-table/blob/73c93ec7a308031ba5906dac5f6b8e3258d89995/html file.